lucabriguglia/OpenCQRS/README.md

     paket add OpenCqrs

-For Event Sourcing, an event store data provider needs to be installed.
+A domain store database provider needs to be installed in order to use the Event Sourcing functionalities.
-There are few already available but more are coming up.
-Install one between CosmosDB Sql (DocumnentDB), CosmosDB MongoDB, SqlServer, MySql, PostgreSql and Sqlite.
-The following example is for the MongoDB package.
+OpenCQRS currently supports the following database providers:
+- CosmosDB SQL (DocumentDB)
+- CosmosDB MongoDB
+- SqlServer
+- MySql
+- PostgreSql
+- Sqlite

 Via Package Manager